NatVor/teachua-deployment-AKS-NatVor/README.md

      git clone https://github.com/DevOps-ProjectLevel/teachua-backend-NatVor.git
   2. Clone the frontend repository: git clone https://github.com/DevOps-ProjectLevel/teachua-frontend-NatVor.git

-Ensure you have Docker Compose installed locally to orchestrate the deployment of both components of the application.
+  3. Apply the Docker Compose configuration to orchestrate the deploymen: docker-compose up

+This will initiate the deployment of both the backend and frontend components locally, based on the configurations defined in the docker-compose.yml file.